csci5117f25/session-06-in-class-render-test-prajwal-u2/README.md

 update the pipfile to python 3.13.2 and delete the pipfile lock `pipenv install` - install the dependencies

+test the server by running it locally without entering the pipenv using the command `pipenv run flask --app server.py run`

 ## What commands starts the server?

-test the server by running it locally without entering the pipenv using the command `pipenv run flask --app server.py run`
+`pip install pipenv && pipenv install` - install command on render

+`pipenv run gunicorn server:app` - run command for the app to start

 ## Before render